 These fantastic discoveries have been utilised in the interpretation of the estate buildings.

-Happily, this formerly redundant building now has a practical purpose.
+Happily, this formerly redundant building now has a practical purpose, due in part to the Heritage Lottery Fund.
 This project has provided an imaginative and sympathetic re-use of a burnt-out building, and also given the opportunity to open to visitors a derelict and hitherto unseen part of the Clumber Park estate.